Buffalo Chicken Spaghetti Squash

 Preheat your oven.
 Use a sharp knife to cut the spaghetti squash in half lengthwise.
 Scoop out all the seeds (I like to use a grapefruit spoon to do this).

 Rub the flesh of each squash half with oil and sprinkle with salt and pepper.
-Place them face down on a rimmed baking sheet, and cook until soft.
+Place the squash face down on a rimmed baking sheet or in a casserole dish, and cook spaghetti squash until soft.

-👉 To test if a spaghetti squash is done cooking, slide a sharp knife through the skin.
+To test if the spaghetti squash is done cooking, slide a sharp knife through the skin.
 It should easily pierce the skin and slide smoothly through the flesh.

 Collage showing diced chicken in a bowl, then cooking in a skillet.